 We have a comprehensive Child Protection Policy, Equal Opportunities Policy and Risk Assessments are in place for all activities on board Tall Ship Maybe and Tall Ship Blue Clipper.

-Maybe Sailing assumes responsibility for members of trainee crew only when sailing on board Maybe or tender and holds Third Party Liability insurance to cover Maybe Sailing’s legal liability in the event of injury or mishaps only during these periods.
+Maybe Sailing assumes responsibility for members of voyage crew only when sailing on board Maybe or tender and holds Third Party Liability insurance to cover Maybe Sailing’s legal liability in the event of injury or mishaps only during these periods.
 In this respect we advise that trainee crew members take out personal travel insurance cover to meet any medical needs, for loss or damage to personal property and when off the vessel.